jack-zh/ztodo/zrequests/README.md

 ## Receiving JSON

-zRequests will help you to receive and unmarshal JSON.
+zrequests will help you to receive and unmarshal JSON.

 ```go
 type Item struct {